diversen/auto-complete-tags/README.md

 ## Styling

-It is not using shadow-DOM so you can just style it using a normal stylesheet.
+It is an open element, not using shadow-DOM, so you can style it from the outside.
+Just use a stylesheet.

 ## Demo